Recording Arts Classes

 Mixing and mastering multitrack recordings using Pro Tools.
 EQ, compression, reverb, delays, tempo maps, harmonic distortion, multi-band compression.
 Comparison and contrast of various styles of mixing including jazz, classical, country, rock, hip hop and electronica etc. Example exercises featuring professional recordings and mixes.
 Understanding and applying mixing concepts such as balance, dimension, and monitoring.
 Deliver final mixes that translate accurately to various speaker systems and listening environments.MUS 81F MUSIC VIDEO PRODUCTION

-This digital video production class is for beginning students who are interested in learning the basics of digital video production by shooting a music video.
+Beginning digital video production course.
+Learning the basics of digital video production by shooting a music video.
 Music videos provide a unique opportunity to look at the moving image from the perspective of a recorded piece of music.
-It is an ideal platform for developing essential technical skills while learning the importance of aesthetic choices in the video production process.
-The course will emphasize the aesthetics and technical aspects of video camera operation; pre-production planning, including collaboration, visualization, and storyboarding; production techniques and concepts such as mise-en-scene , set design, and lighting.
+Ideal platform for developing essential technical skills while learning the importance of aesthetic choices in the video production process.
+Emphasis on the aesthetics and technical aspects of video camera operation; pre-production planning, including collaboration, visualization, and storyboarding; production techniques and concepts such as mise-en-scene , set design, and lighting.
 Emphasis on visual story telling and creative problem solving.MUS 81G ADVANCED MIXING & MASTERING WITH PRO TOOLS

 Advanced mixing and mastering techniques with Pro Tools.
 EQ, compression, reverb, delays and tempo maps as applied to all styles of music including jazz, pop, rock, hip-hop, orchestral and electronica.
 Apply critical listening to mixes and enhance mixes with automation, audio plug-ins and external hardware equipment.
 Use multi-band compression and advancing audio processing in mastering.
 Study mixes of professional audio engineers and recording artists.
 Prepare to work in commercial production facilities and apply these techniques in a home studio.
 Learn professional collaboration workflows, file management and delivery to a wide range of formats including CD, DVD, MP3 and Internet Streaming.
 Although this course uses Pro Tools, the concepts and techniques can be applied to any digital audio workstation (Logic, Cubase etc.) or any traditional analog mixing console.MUS 81J SURROUND SOUND PRODUCTION